Table of Contents Hide

 Museum of the Future

-This brand new Museum of the Future is still being completed in Dubai, but it will be a showplace for a new era – a look at how the world will be in the future.
-Parts of it have been completed and its framework of 2,400 diagonally intersecting steel members, was completed last year in November.
-The shape of the museums’s structure will represent the knowledge that we have today at our disposal and which will help us into the future.
+This brand new Museum of the Future opened its doors on 22 February 2022.
+The shape of the museums’s structure represents the knowledge that we have today at our disposal and which will help us into the future.

 Dubai is a UAE city jam-packed full of awe-inspiring sights and countless attractions where there is never a yawn or groan of discontent to be heard.